Skip to main content

 Which preparation?6 7

 The dose, regimen and duration of HRT need to be considered for each individual.
-Use the lowest effective dose of HRT for the minimum duration to control symptoms.
 The dosage and type of HRT should be tailored to symptoms and possible side-effects.
-Start with a low-dose oestrogen and consider gradually increasing the dose after four to six weeks if vasomotor symptoms persist.
+Start with a low-dose oestrogen and consider gradually increasing the dose after three months if vasomotor symptoms persist.
+If HRT has absolutely no effect, consider whether there may be a diagnosis other than menopause which is causing the symptoms.

 Choice of systemic oestrogen

-'Natural' oestrogens are found in normal physiology (may be manufactured chemically, or extracted from a plant or animal source), such as conjugated oestrogen, estradiol, estrone, and estriol, and are generally used in systemic hormone replacement therapy (HRT) preparations.
+'Natural' oestrogens are found in normal physiology, such as conjugated oestrogen, estradiol, estrone, and estriol, and are generally used in systemic hormone replacement therapy (HRT) preparations.

 'Synthetic' oestrogens, such as mestranol or ethinylestradiol, are generally not used, except in women with premature ovarian insufficiency (POI) in certain circumstances, due to their greater metabolic impact.